Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 <h1><u> Downloads </u></h1>

   <a href="https://github.com/Redotix/3DSS-for-GAMMA/releases">3DSS for GAMMA</a>
   This is the main mod, it is required if you want to install any other 3DSS packs.
+YOU DO NOT NEED ANY OTHER PACKS FOR THIS TO WORK WITH GAMMA.

 <h2><u>Compatibility mods</u></h2>
 <p>These add 3DSS compatibility for other mods, you need the original mods to use these.</p><br />